iggy73/blog-content/posts/2025-11-17-mcp-introduction-part1.md

 MCP is an open, model-agnostic, transport-agnostic JSON-RPC protocol that lets any LLM safely discover, invoke, and receive results from external tools through a single standardized interface.
 Key facts (no hype, just truth):

--Launched by Anthropic in late 2024, immediately open-sourced -Already adopted by OpenAI, Google, and thousands of independent servers -Secure by design: credentials and execution stay behind a gateway the model never touches -Works over HTTP, WebSockets, or even stdin/stdout – you pick
+- Launched by Anthropic in late 2024, immediately open-sourced
+- Already adopted by OpenAI, Google, and thousands of independent servers
+- Secure by design: credentials and execution stay behind a gateway the model never touches
+- Works over HTTP, WebSockets, or even stdin/stdout – you pick

 ---